On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Auxiliary Results

 \section{Auxiliary Results}

-In this section we prove the agreement of two bilinear forms over the space $Q$, which plays a key role in obtaining the $L_{2}$ norm estimate under an improved regularity assumption.
-Subsequently we state the existence and uniqueness results for the solution to the optimal control problem and derive the corresponding optimality system for it.
-At the end of this section we remark that this problem is equivalent to its corresponding Dirichlet control problem \cite{CHOWDHURYDGcontrol2015}.
+In this section, we prove the equality of two bilinear forms over the space $Q$ which plays a key role in obtaining the $L_{2}$-norm estimate on convex domains.
+Subsequently, we discuss the existence and uniqueness results for the solution to the optimal control problem and derive the corresponding optimality system.
+At the end of this section, we remark that this problem is equivalent to its corresponding Dirichlet control problem, \cite{CHOWDHURYDGcontrol2015}.
+Define a bilinear form $a(\cdot,\cdot):Q\times Q\rightarrow \mathbb{R}$ by